The right information is essential when choosing a heat pump.

 Energy efficiency ratio (EER)

-This is the calculated cooling efficiency, and is also used to calculate the star rating.
+This is the calculated cooling efficiency, and is also used in the star rating methodology.
 The higher the rating, or the more stars, the better.
 An EER of 3 or more is good.

 We answer your frequently asked questions about heat pump performance and heat pump corrosion.